OfficialLambdax/_storageS-UDF/README.md

 The Reuse Assign/Eval Method.
 Functions that begin with _storageGO are tied to this method.
-Its a combination of the Assign/Eval and Object method to counter the Memory leak.
+Its a combination of the Assign/Eval and Object method to combine the pros of them and to minimalize their cons.

 Pros
 - Fast when writing or reading small and Very fast on large Data sets